George J. Elking Jr. Scholarship Fund

 Personal Statement – Personal statements should be typed with a maximum length of 2 pages (double-spaced).
 Applicants are encouraged to be creative, but should detail career goals, particularly those relating to transportation, as well as any special circumstances that desire consideration.
 The awards committee reviews all statements anonymously, so please do not include any identifying information such as name or address.

 Academic Letter of Recommendation – The academic letter of recommendation should be from a school counselor, teacher, or professor.
-The letter should be typed and either sealed in an envelope if physically submitted, or sent electronically if the rest of the application is likewise submitted electronically.
-The applicant’s name should ONLY appear on the envelope and not in the body of the letter – or in the subject line and not in the body if sent electronically.
+The letter should be typed and sent electronically.
+The applicant’s name should not appear in the body of the letter – or in the subject line of the email; use the Unique ID provided when the scholarship application is submitted electronically.
 Again, the awards committee reviews all statements anonymously, so please do not include any identifying information such as name or address.

 Personal Letter of Recommendation – The personal letter of recommendation may be from any person of the applicant’s choice who has a personal relationship with the applicant.
 Parents/guardians, grandparents, or other relatives are eligible to provide the personal letter of recommendation.
-The letter should be typed and either sealed in an envelope if physically submitted, or sent electronically if the rest of the application is likewise submitted electronically.
-The applicant’s name should ONLY appear on the envelope and not in the body of the letter – or in the subject line and not in the body if sent electronically.
+The letter should be typed and sent electronically.
+The applicant’s name should not appear in the body of the letter – or in the subject line of the email; use the Unique ID provided when the scholarship application is submitted electronically.
 Again, the awards committee reviews all statements anonymously, so please do not include any identifying information such as name or address.

 PLEASE NOTE – IT IS THE RESPONSIBITY OF EACH APPLICANT TO ENSURE THAT THE SCHOLARSHIP COMMITTEE RECEIVES ALL REQUIRED APPLICATION MATERIALS.
-IF PHYSICALLY SUBMITTED, THE BEST WAY IS TO INCLUDE ALL PARTS OF THE APPLICATION IN ONE ENVELOPE.
-IF ELECTRONICALLY, THERE SHOULD BE ONLY THREE (3) SUBMISSIONS: ONE FROM THE APPLICANT, AND ONE FROM EACH OF THE TWO AUTHORS OF THE LETTERS OF RECOMMENDATION.
+THERE SHOULD BE ONLY THREE (3) SUBMISSIONS: ONE FROM THE APPLICANT, AND ONE FROM EACH OF THE TWO AUTHORS OF THE LETTERS OF RECOMMENDATION.

 **PLEASE NOTE – ONLY THE DOCUMENTS REQUIRED FOR THE APPLICATION WILL BE CONSIDERED.
 ADDITIONAL LETTERS OF RECOMMENDATION WILL BE DISREGARDED**